toniSta/blockchain_vaccination_records/README.md

 This means it will send new transactions to all admission nodes (see [Network Participants](#network-participants)) of the base network.
 You can start this kind of client by setting the environment variable `START_CLI=1`.

-There some more environment variables to setup the nodes:
+There are some more environment variables to setup the nodes:

 - `NEIGHBORS_HOST_PORT`
 This is a `,`-separated list of the nodes neighbors.
-One entry contains the (resolvable) hostname/ip and the port the neighbor listens to (defaults to `9000`).
+One entry contains the (resolvable) hostname/ip and the port the neighbor listens to (default is `9000`).
 A list may look like this: `a2:9000,d2:9000`.
 If you want to extend the demo network, keep in mind that you need at least 1 bi-directional connection with the existing network.
 - `SERVER_PORT`